will-stone/plastic/README.md

 ## Development

-The themes are created using a generator.
-There are two main files for this:
+The themes are created using a generator: `src/build.js`.
+The configuration can be found in the `src/config-v*.yaml` files.

-### `theme-builder/theme.yaml`

-This contains the colour palette and their associated hex values.
-From here on, you use the colour names for each variable.
-There are then groups of variables for terminal, syntax, and UI.

-### `theme-builder/config.yaml`.

-If you are only changing colours, you shouldn't need to edit this file.
-This is where the theme scopes are associated to the variables in the previous file;
-when VSCode updates bring new themeable items, they are added here.

 ### Build

-Install the dependencies using [Yarn](https://yarnpkg.com/lang/en/) v1:
+Install the dependencies using [Yarn](https://classic.yarnpkg.com/en/) v1:

 ```sh
 yarn